swoldetsadick/sdce/Projects/01_find_lane_lines_on_the_road/CarND_LaneLines_P1/writeup_template.md

     line is not an outlier to compensate for bottom points over-weight.
     For taking curvature into account, use non-parametric regession methods such as splines or kernel regressions to fit a line onto the point cloud.

+I have used Wikipedia as main source of information, also the official documentation of scipy and open CV python to complete this project.